 6. Have a special place where you put your essentials.

 How many times have you been on schedule, only to fall behind because you can't find your keys?
 It's a good idea to have a special place where you store essentials so that you always knew where to find them.

-For the kids- At minimum have a special spot for their backpacks to hang.
-For maximum organization have a designated area for each child (kind of like a cubby) for their shoes, jackets, backpack, gloves, etc. That way there isn't a mad scramble of finding two matches shoes from a pile every morning!
+For the kids: At minimum, have a special spot for their backpacks to hang.
+For maximum organization have a designated area for each child (kind of like a cubby) for their shoes, jackets, backpack, gloves, etc. That way there isn't a mad scramble of finding two matched shoes from a pile every morning!

 7. Teach kids the habit of placing homework in their backpacks as soon as they have completed it.

-This builds off the point above, but this makes mornings more efficient AND instills organization and responsibility in children.
+This builds off the point above, but this makes mornings more efficient AND instills organization and responsibility.
 I wish that I had mastered this skill as a youngster!
-In University, I got docked late marks more than once for forgetting an important assignment at home.
+(In University, I got docked late marks more than once for forgetting an important assignment at home.)